mathworks/Simscape-Hybrid-Electric-Vehicle-Model/docs/unit-test.md

 in the top [/test][url-prj-test] folder of the project.
 This script finds all the unit test implementation files in the project folder and runs all of them.
-Note that running this script may take long time to finish if components.
+Note that running this script may take long time to finish.

 [url-prj-test]:https://github.com/mathworks/Simscape-Hybrid-Electric-Vehicle-Model/tree/main/test